 Company Website: If you have a company in mind, the fastest and most direct way to find out whether they have a giving program is to search the company website.
 CSR programs are not always easy to find on company websites.
 Sometimes the corporate philanthropy is showcased prominently, other times you may need to search the company website using search terms like “philanthropy,” “CSR,” “grants”, and “community” to surface the information you’re seeking.
 Even if you find a company’s CSR program described in a donor database, you’ll still want to confirm the information by visiting the company website.

-Press Releases and News Stories: Company philanthropy programs may receive attention in the news when a cause or nonprofit the company supports makes headlines.
+Press Releases and News Stories: Company philanthropy programs often receive attention in the news when a cause or nonprofit the company supports makes headlines.
 Sometimes the company itself is the source of the news.
 For example, after a natural disaster, a company may release a public statement about its efforts to support victims and the affected communities.
 News releases about a company’s philanthropic activities are worth tracking and can be a good source of information about a company’s interests.
 From a news article, you might learn about a company’s in-kind support of organizations similar to yours or learn the name of the point person who oversees the company’s corporate giving.
 If you have a list of companies you are interested in, you can set up Google alerts to monitor the latest news about each company.

 Other Organizations: Organizations that do similar work or that are located in the same geographic area as your organization are excellent resources for uncovering the names of potential donors.
-By looking at an organization’s annual reports, tax filings, press releases, and website, you can often learn who funds them, and that funder list may include the names of corporations you have not heard of before or reached out to for support.
+By looking at an organization’s annual reports, tax filings, press releases, and website, you can learn who funds them, and that funder list may include the names of corporations you have not heard of before or reached out to for support.

 Three Things to Keep in Mind Before Approaching a Corporate Donor

 Big Corporations Are Not Necessarily the Best Donors: When nonprofits start thinking about corporate donors, the tendency is to think of large national and multi-national companies with familiar names like Coca-Cola, Dannon, Nestle, Microsoft, and Cargill.
 While there’s nothing wrong with considering large companies that are household names, for most nonprofits—especially small or recently launched nonprofits—the larger companies are not going to be good bets.
-Working with a large corporation is similar in many ways to working with a government donor or private foundation and often requires preparing a formal application and supporting materials.
+Working with a large corporation is similar in many ways to working with a government donor or private foundation and often requires preparing a formal application along with supporting materials.
 Even for large nonprofits with sophisticated business development operations, establishing a relationship with a corporate entity can be complicated and time consuming, frequently involving a lengthy negotiation process to work out the details of a potential collaboration.
 Additionally, the larger, well-known companies are bombarded by requests from nonprofits, which makes for steeper competition for corporate support.
 For nonprofits of all sizes, approaching local and regional small-to-midsize companies can often be a better strategy.
-The smaller the company, the easier the application process is likely to be (if they have a formal application at all), and the lower the competition.
+The smaller the company, the easier the application process is likely to be and the lower the competition.
 A small, local company is also more likely to support basic community services than would a large, multinational company with headquarters in another region or country.

 Companies Look for Branding Opportunities: If your organization has a limited social media presence and an outdated website, it’s going to be hard to attract corporate funding.
 While corporations have philanthropy programs to “do good” in the communities where they have a presence, they usually support nonprofits or causes that can help them to improve their reputation and raise awareness of their brand.
 Before you start thinking about approaching corporate donors, perform an audit to see how your nonprofit is regarded in your local community and online.
 If you don’t have a website or consistent activity on social media, build those areas up first before reaching out to potential donors.

 Company Philanthropy Programs Are Narrowly Defined: In addition to limiting their philanthropic work to the geographic areas where they have a physical presence, corporate philanthropy programs almost always limit their support to a few areas that directly relate to the company’s business.
 Just as you need to screen foundations to verify that your organization fits within their stated programmatic interests, you need to do the same with corporate foundations and CSR programs.
 In addition to making sure that your organization meets any geographic eligibility requirements, research the company’s giving program and its current business portfolio to evaluate whether your organization’s work fits with the direction of the company.
 If the answer isn’t a clear “yes,” you might want to consider dropping the company from your list of potential funders and looking elsewhere for support.
-Foundation funding is hard to get, corporate funding can be even harder.
-It’s not a good use of your time to try to approach corporate donors that you know are unlikely to fund your program.